draperlaboratory/cozy/docs/source/gettingstarted.rst

             info_str="Dereferencing null pointer"
         )
     sess_postpatched.add_directives(mem_write_okay_postpatched)
-    sess_postpatched.run()
+    run_result = sess_postpatched.run()
+    run_result.assertion_triggered()

-In the console we see that we got a :py:class:`~cozy.project.TerminatedResult`, indicating that no assertions were triggered.
+In the console we see that we got False from :py:meth:`~cozy.project.RunResult.assertion_triggered`, indicating that no assertions were triggered.

 ======================
 Making the Comparisons
 ======================

-To compare two program executions, we need two :py:class:`cozy.project.TerminatedResult` objects.
+To compare two program executions, we need two :py:class:`cozy.project.RunResult` objects.
-In the previous execution of the pre-patched program, we received an :py:class:`cozy.project.AssertFailed` object as output, so let's create fresh sessions and re-run without any directives attached.
+Let's create fresh sessions and re-run without any directives attached.
 This time we will make use of :py:func:`primitive.sym_ptr_constraints` to generate the constraints instead of creating them manually::

     sess_prepatched = proj_prepatched.session("my_fun")